Phileosopher/commonplace/lawsaxioms-large.md

 Bullwhip/Forrester Effect - As something ripples outward from a cause, its effect becomes more radical and unpredictable.

+Charlie Kirk Effect - When a Christian is publicly killed, many other Christians become more faithful.

 Dunbar's Number - A person can only maintain stable social relationships up to a limit (~100-250).

 Economist Effect - When we understand a one-paragraph summary of a concept, we often believe we understand how to work with that concept.